 Memorial Garden Rules

-The Memorial Garden, started in 1937, is Arden's private cemetery, located on the south side of Harvey Road next to the old Grubb family burial ground.
+The Memorial Garden began in 1937 and is Arden's private cemetery, located on the south side of Harvey Road next to the old Grubb family burial ground.
 The Community Planning Committee administers the Memorial Garden through an appointed volunteer Memorial Garden Representative.
-Click here to see a Google Map of The Ardens.
+MAP: Click here to see a Google Map of The Ardens.

 - Residents of the Village of Arden are eligible for burial in the Memorial Garden.